Pindus: Nature and wildlife

 Large breeding colonies of herons, spoonbills, egrets, and pelicans fish the waters of the mountain lakes of the Pindus.
 This is one of the few areas in Europe where the rare Dalmatian pelican can be found.
 Wolves, jackals, and bears are found in the forests.

 Ecology

 The forests of this region have faced many threats over the course of human history, including overgrazing, agriculture, and deforestation.
 The greatest threats now come from the development of mountain tourism and ski resorts.
 Because of the instability of the soil on steep mountains, road-building and clear-cutting operations have led to dangerous landslides and the collapse of mountain slopes.
 Mining for bauxite, overgrazing, and over-collection of plants are also threatening the great biodiversity of this ecoregion.

 National Parks

+In the Albanian section of the Pindus mountains is Albania's newest national park.

+Vjosa Wild River National Park

+The Vjosa River is Europe's first Wild River National Park that was designated on 15 March 2023.
+The river valley is considered Albania's biodiversity hotspot, offering ideal aquatic habitats for over 1,100 species of wildlife, including otters, the endangered Egyptian vulture and the critically endangered Balkan lynx, of which only 15 are estimated to remain.

 In the Greek section of the Pindus mountains there are two national parks.

 Vikos-Aoos National Park

 The Vikos-Aoos National Park is south of the town of Konitsa, in the west part of Zagori region.
 It includes Mount Tymfi, the Vikos Gorge and the Aoos Gorge.
 It was created in 1973.